AndreyAgeev111/AndreyAgeev111/README.md

 ## Hi there 👋

 Welcome to my page!
-I'm Andrey, Scala Backend developer from Saint Petersburg, Russia.
+I'm Andrey, Kotlin/Scala Backend developer from Saint Petersburg, Russia.

 I am currently working at Tinkoff as a Middle Scala Developer for 4+ years.
 I am also a 2nd year Master's student at ITMO University, St. Petersburg on the international educational programme ‘Programming and Info-communication Technologies’